kriswiner/Katydid_STM32WB55/README.md

 UART, I2C, and SPI ports are exposed at the board edge for expansion.

-The basic platform accepts small modules that can be customized for particular applications.
+The basic platform accepts small (12.8 mm x 12.9 mm) [modules](https://oshpark.com/shared_projects/DgFZd3nx) that can be customized for particular applications.
 The sketches in this repository demonstrate basic function of the platform as well as several plug-in devices already designed including:

 EnviroSense module measuring pressure/temperature/humidity (BME280), eqCO2 and VOC (CCS811), RGBW ambient light intensity (VEML6040) and Human or animal presence (AK9754);